Jump to navigation

 By the end of the first year, students are expected to narrow their area of doctoral research and choose an appropriate adviser.

 ORFE students take the general exam in April or May of their second year.
-By that time, students must have met the qualifying examination requirements, taken and passed ORF 509, taken or are currently enrolled in ORF 510, and passed with a B+ or higher two advanced courses.
-Students must show adequate progress on research and an acceptable level of understanding in the area of specialization.
+In order to be considered eligible to stand for the general examination, students must have completed the required core courses, met the qualifying examination requirements, have taken and passed ORF 509, have taken or are currently enrolled in ORF 510, and have received a B+ or higher in two additional advanced courses at the 500 level.
+The student must also show adequate progress on research and an acceptable level of understanding of his or her area of specialization.

 The Master of Arts (M.A.) degree is normally an incidental degree on the way to full Ph.D. candidacy and is earned after a student successfully passes the general examination.
 It may also be awarded to students who, for various reasons, leave the Ph.D. program, provided that these requirements have been met.